Our four pillars serve as the global focus areas for inclusion and diversity:

 And the iERGs can be change agents:

-The Eaton mentoring program is another resource for developing and advancing our diverse talent.
-The formal mentoring program is designed as a mutual process between a paired mentor and mentee to focus on specific development needs aligned with the employee's short- and long-term career aspirations.
+The Eaton mentoring programme is another resource for developing and advancing our diverse talent.
+The formal mentoring programme is designed as a mutual process between a paired mentor and mentee to focus on specific development needs aligned with the employee's short- and long-term career aspirations.

-The iERGs and mentoring program support our aspirational goals and nurture an inclusive work environment through mentoring, education and development opportunities.
+The iERGs and the mentoring programme support our aspirational goals and nurture an inclusive work environment through mentoring, education and development opportunities.
 They also support the strategy and objectives set by Eaton's Global Inclusion Council and the four Regional Inclusion Councils.

-As of the end of 2018, over 800 employees have participated in our Flexible Work Solutions program at 28 U.S. and 12 global sites.
+As of the end of 2018, over 800 employees have participated in our Flexible Work Solutions programme at 28 US and 12 global sites.
 Flexible solutions include compressed work weeks, remote working, job sharing, part-time work, flextime and telework.
-These inclusive programs will help realize our objective to hire and retain the very best talent and remain competitive.
+These inclusive programmes will help realise our objective to hire and retain the very best talent and remain competitive.

 Small and diverse businesses fuel the economy by creating jobs and delivering innovative solutions.
-We believe that encouraging these organizations to compete for our business benefits us and our communities.
-An ongoing effort by the office of Supplier Diversity identifies potential partners among the small businesses and minority-, U.S. veteran- and women-owned companies across the United States.
+We believe that encouraging these organisations to compete for our business benefits us and our communities.
+An ongoing effort by the office of Supplier Diversity identifies potential partners among small businesses and minority-, US veteran- and women-owned companies across the United States.

-Our Corporate Human Resources is organized into twelve Centers of Expertise (CoE) serving all of our global operations.
+Our Corporate Human Resources is organised into twelve Centres of Expertise (CoE) serving all of our global operations.
 Inclusion & Diversity is the CoE responsible for setting global guidance on inclusion and diversity.